 We conceive of the abstract action “summation to 16” as an option defined by a goal state.
 As with the news reporter for whom interviews are always valuable, but must be pursued by variable means, Experiment 2 presents participants with a task in which value is restricted to a small number of goals associated reliably with reward (16 and 21), but in which goals may be attained by a wide array of actions (i.e., computing the sum of many different pairs of integers).

 We limit our analysis to just those trials on which participants are presented with a novel set of numbers at Stage 1.
 This provides a strong safeguard against the possibility of “acquired equivalence” between Stage 1 actions.
-We assume that participants have not acquired an associative equivalence between all possible pairs of integers that sum to 16, or to 21, prior to the presentation of any given pair in our task.
+We assume that participants had not acquired an associative equivalence between all possible pairs of integers that sum to 16, or to 21, prior to the presentation of any given pair in our task.

 In addition, Experiment 2 alters the structure of the transitions between Stage 2 and Stage 3 states in a way that allows us to differentiate between options defined over each stage.
 Crucially, there exists a Stage 3 state (Rii) that can be deterministically attained via either Stage 2 state (16 or 21).
 An option defined over this terminal reward state (Rii) and implementing model-based control would equally favor both summation operations (16 or 21), since both are sufficient to reach the goal.
 Only when options are defined over the intermediary Stage 2 states would reward obtained at Rii systematically bias subsequent selection of a particular Stage 1 action.